sortile/.github/.github/PULL_REQUEST_TEMPLATE/bugfix.md

-# PR to fix an existing bug in the source code
+# PR to fix existing bugs in the source code

 ## Proposed solutions:
 - {{ Add a list of the bugs detected and their corresponding solution }}